Ultra-high-rate detection of entangled photon pairs: Summnary

 \section{Summnary}

 In summary, we have demonstrated high-rate detection of time-bin entangled photon pairs.
-By employing a 16-pixel superconducting nanowire single-photon detector (SNSPD) array, we achieved a coincidence rate exceeding 3 Mcps in two-photon interference and CHSH inequality experiments using 5-GHz clocked sequential time-bin entangled photon pairs.
+By employing 16-pixel superconducting nanowire single-photon detectors (SNSPDs), we achieved a coincidence rate exceeding 3 Mcps in two-photon interference and CHSH inequality experiments using 5-GHz clocked sequential time-bin entangled photon pairs.
 The two-photon interference visibility was measured to be 71.4\%, and the CHSH inequality yielded a value of $S=2.05 \pm 1.33\times10^{-5}$, corresponding to a violation by 3759 standard deviations.
 To the best of our knowledge, this represents the first demonstration of time-bin entangled photon-pair detection at multi-Mcps rates.
 We believe that this achievement constitutes a significant step toward advancing photonic quantum information processing.